What Does Hebrews 11:16 Mean?

 Personal Reflection

-• How does knowing God is not ashamed to be called my God change the way I live when no one else is watching?
+- How does knowing that God is *not ashamed* to be called my God change the way I see myself, especially in moments of doubt or weakness?

 A Challenge For You